-Points: 30 pts
+Points: 15 pts (team task)

-Due date: Wed, Jan 23 at 11:59 p.m.
+Due date: Wed, Sep 4 at 11:59 p.m.

-Resources: Google Drive, Gmail
+Resources: Google Drive, Google Docs, Gmail, collaborative tools

 Summary: This assignment is the kick-off to team setup, orientation, and establishing your team charter.
+Part 0 Overview Slide

 As a first step in your semester-long project, your team must connect, exchange information, and set the foundation for how you will work and succeed together.
 To accomplish this, your team will engage in a process for team orientation, setup, and establishing your team charter.

 Step 1: Access your team’s shared Google Folder

 Step 2: Set up a team Gmail account.
 You will need this for future setup of digital channels and Google Analytics

 - Have one person create a team Gmail: Visit Setting up a new Gmail account.